Zodiac (comics): Zodiac Sects

-On his way to the Royal Observatory in Greenwich, Scorpio transforms two other people into Pisces and Taurus.
-At the Royal Observatory, Scorpio places the Zodiac Grand Orrery in the prime meridian there and performed a ritual that opened a secret passageway underground.
-Spider-Man and his allies arrived to stop Scorpio.
-When Scorpio steps into the door, he sees a year filled with events like Skyspear, Norman Osborn's latest activity, Regent's plot, the "New U" device, Doctor Octopus' return, and another superhuman civil war, and the rise of the monsters.
-Catching Scorpio off guard, Spider-Man punched Scorpio into the doorway and locked it up.
-As Spider-Man suspects that Scorpio will have been teleported one year into the future, this would give S.H.I.E.L.D. time to prepare for Scorpio's return.
+When the planets that are shown in the Zodiac Grand Orrery come into alignment, Scorpio travels back to his base in France and transforms several people into members of Zodiac.
+Spider-Man and his allies arrive to stop Scorpio.
+When Scorpio steps into the door, he sees the events of the next year: the emergence of the Skyspear, Norman Osborn's latest activity, Regent's plot, the "New U" device, Doctor Octopus' return, another superhuman civil war, and the rise of the monsters.
+Catching Scorpio off guard, Spider-Man punches Scorpio into the doorway and locks it up.
+Spider-Man suspects that Scorpio has been teleported one year into the future, giving S.H.I.E.L.D. time to prepare for his return.